 Our internship program, which offers two distinct locations in Blacksburg and Northern Virginia, provides interns the variety and depth of experiences needed to work in different dietetics practice settings.

-Eight interns in each location benefit from the varied experiences and skills of two directors.
-Additionally, each setting shares the resources of Virginia Tech as well as opportunities available in the urban Washington, D.C. area.
-Interns apply to either the Blacksburg or Northern Virginia site, and those enrolled in the Blacksburg attend class there with rotations in southwest Virginia; interns enrolled in Northern Virginia attend class in Falls Church and have rotations around the D.C. metropolitan area.
+Interns benefit from the varied experiences and skills of two directors overseeing the two separate locations.
+Interns apply to either the Blacksburg or Northern Virginia site.
+Those enrolled in the Blacksburg site attend class there with rotations in Southwest Virginia; interns enrolled in the Northern Virginia site attend class in Falls Church and have rotations around the Washington, D.C. metropolitan area.

 Some unique qualities of our program: